+255 620 809 393 sales@sotetours.com

 Great Wildebeest Migration

-The Great Wildebeest Migration is one of the most spectacular natural events in the world.
-It is a massive annual movement of millions of wildebeest, zebras, and gazelles across the Serengeti ecosystem in East Africa.
-The migration is driven by the search for food and water and is a continuous cycle that repeats every year.
+The Great Wildebeest Migration is one of the world’s most awe-inspiring natural phenomena, showcasing the annual mass movement of millions of wildebeest, zebras, and gazelles across the vast Serengeti ecosystem.
+This breathtaking journey is driven by the relentless search for food and water, creating a continuous cycle that unfolds each year.

-The Serengeti great migration covers an area of approximately 30,000 square kilometers, spanning across Tanzania and Kenya.
-It involves the movement of over 1.5 million wildebeest, 200,000 zebras, and 350,000 gazelles.
-The migration is a critical part of the Serengeti ecosystem as it helps to maintain the balance between predators and prey.
+Spanning approximately 30,000 square kilometers, the Serengeti Migration encompasses both Tanzania and Kenya, involving over 1.5 million wildebeest, 200,000 zebras, and 350,000 gazelles.
+This epic migration is a vital component of the Serengeti ecosystem, maintaining the delicate balance between predator and prey.

-The migration is a year-round event, but the most spectacular part of the migration happens between the months of July and October.
-During this time, the wildebeest and other herbivores move from the Serengeti to the Maasai Mara in Kenya.
-The migration is triggered by the onset of the dry season in the Serengeti, which makes it difficult for the animals to find food and water.
+The Serengeti Migration is a year-round event, though the most striking scenes occur between July and October.
+During this period, the wildebeest and other herbivores migrate from the Serengeti to Kenya’s Maasai Mara.
+This migration is a direct response to the dry season in the Serengeti, which forces the animals to seek out new sources of food and water.

 Serengeti-great-migration-map